poissonconsulting/universals/README.md

 <!-- ![CRAN downloads](https://cranlogs.r-pkg.org/badges/universals) -->
 <!-- badges: end -->

-`universals` provides common S3 generic methods for Bayesian Analyses to reduce package dependencies and conflicts.
+`universals` provides S3 generic methods and some default implementations for Bayesian analyses that generate Markov Chain Monte Carlo (MCMC) samples.

+The purpose of ‘universals’ is to reduce package dependencies and conflicts.
+The ‘nlist’ package implements all the methods for its ‘nlists’ class.

 ## Philosophy

-The methods are primarily designed to be used for Bayesian analyses that generate Markov Chain Monte Carlo (MCMC) samples but many of them can also be used for Maximum Likelihood (ML) and other types of analyses.
+The methods are primarily designed to be used for Bayesian analyses that generate Markov Chain Monte Carlo (MCMC) samples but many can also be used for Maximum Likelihood (ML) and other types of analyses.

 The names of the functions are based on the following definitions/concepts: